mohamedelashry/Questions-Answers-Bert-Model/README.md

 `docker-compose up`

-don`t froget to edit the default.conf with :
+do not forget to edit the default.conf with :

 `server {
     listen 80;
     root /home/ubuntu/react-flask-app/build;